 1. Conduct an Energy Audit

-Contact a local state energy office or your contracted utility company and invite a certified auditor to assess your hospital’s energy use.
-A single visit will already help you determine energy savings worth thousands of dollars per year.
-This is a low-effort task, which you may be able to conduct for free.
+Contact a local state energy office or your contracted utility company and request a certified auditor to assess your hospital’s energy use.
+A single visit will already help you determine energy savings that is often thousands of dollars per month.
+This is a low-effort task that is often provided free of charge.

 2. Weigh Food to Reduce Waste